freetonik/MPI-leader-election/README.md

+# MPI-leader-election

-# Simulation of “All-The-Way”, “As-Far-As-Can” and “Stages” leader election protocols in ring using Message Parsing Interface and C++
+Simulation of “All-The-Way”, “As-Far-As-Can” and “Stages” leader election protocols in ring using Message Parsing Interface and C++

 ## Idea